 Though its presence from afar is subtle, being up-close on a desk reveals it’s a lamp of true modern technology, merged with aesthetics from the 80’s.
-An analogy: the Kelvin is to the established professional as the D’E-LIGHT is to the intern.
+An analogy: the Kelvin is to the established professional as the D’E-LIGHT table lamp is to the intern.
 It offers LED light as well, but comes with an adaptable charging port for Lighting, micro-USB and legacy Apple connectors.
 Working and keeping your devices ready for the next assignment is a smart move by any means, and Starck’s design allows for the freedom of more space on your desk, by being conservatives yet progressive.

-Some notes for those looking to fit either LED lamp in their setup: the Kelvin is suited for larger, more collaborative work spaces or offices.
+Some notes for those looking to fit either contemporary LED lamp in their setup: the Kelvin is suited for larger, more collaborative work spaces or offices.
 The D’E-LIGHT is better suited for smaller, more cubicle-like setups, due to its small size, while also being the more economical of the two.